constantinadrian/gm_v2_unit_test/README.md

                     ]
                     ```

-                    NOTE: First item in the list is the bucket itselt and the second, with the ```/*``` at the end, adds another rule for all files/folders in the bucket
+                    NOTE: The first item in the list is the bucket itself and the second, with the ```/*``` at the end, adds another rule for all files/folders in the bucket

                 - Now we can give it a name and a description by clicking ```Review policy```

                 c.
-Attach the policy to the group - by go back to ```User groups```
+Attach the policy to the group - by going back to ```User groups```

                 - Click on the group that we create earlier